Quick start: Extract information from an image using AI

 2. Change the Name field to Model.

-3. Change the Type field to Name.
+3. Key the Type field set to Name.

 This indicates that the content is a proper name.
 Alternatively, you could set this to Text.